The Life of Budori Gusuko: Plot

 While on his journey he stumbles upon a village where he meets a farmer that goes by the name of Red Beard.
 Red Beard takes him on as a helper.
 He stayed with Red Beard and his wife for about a year learning about farming until the drought hits their village, which causes Red Beard to let Budori go so his journey continues.
 On a train ride to his next destination, he wakes up in a strange place once again, filled with odd creatures.
 Here he runs into the stranger that took his sister.
 He chases after him only to arrive at a tall tower full of strange situations.
-When he makes it all the way to the top he sees that the stranger had already left the tower and runs back down to find him only to find a poster with this sister on it wearing a ballerina outfit.
+When he makes it all the way to the top he sees that the stranger had already left the tower and runs back down to find him only to find a poster with his sister on it wearing a ballerina outfit.
 He is woken up from this dream world and arrives at the city where he searches for the university where Professor Kubo, a scientist that wrote the books that Budori studied while on the farm, teaches.

 Budori takes notes and approaches Professor Kubo after a lecture, making a good impression on him.
 Because of this, Professor Kubo recommends Budori to work with scientists studying volcanos.
 Budori is determined to end the misery that the strange weather had brought upon his home of Ihatov.
-As he looks into the distance atop the volcano, he is transported back to the strange world, now on court trial.
+As he looks into the distance atop the volcano, he is transported back to the strange world, now on trial in court.
 The judge is the kidnapper of Budori's sister, Neri.
 When he is accused of trespassing and jumping between worlds, Budori becomes agitated, explaining that he only did this because his sister was kidnapped.
 The judge retaliates, asserting that his sister Neri was welcomed into the world, and wanted to come.